BlueAcornInc/aio-commerce-shipstation/README.md

   * @adobe/generator-app-events-generic ?
   * @adobe/generator-app-api-mesh includes events and the mesh, builds correctly...
 * How do we submit an app for "approval"?
 Does not seem to be exposed, see no section for "Commerce" apps...
+* How do we set up AIO locally?
+Is there a way to configure the staging and production commerce connector keys as environment variables?
+* Can you describe a typical development lifecycle?
+Do each developer create their own apps?
+* Can we get a breakdown of thow these commerce apps are typically structured?
+We can demonstrate this repo to give our understanding so far...

 ## Setup